 Within the designated city limits of New Bern, New Bern Police Department has the jurisdiction to enforce local statutes and ordinances at on-campus and non-campus areas.
-Within the designated city limits of Havelock, the Havelock Police Department has the jurisdiction to enforce local statutes and ordinances at on-campus and non-campus areas.
+Within the designated city limits of Havelock, the Havelock Police Department has the jurisdiction to enforce local statutes and ordinances at on-campus areas.